 Kumar, 57, who has filled the role on an interim basis since Thomas Seifert departed in September, was chosen after a “thorough internal and external search,” the company said today in a statement.
 Kumar has been controller since 2001.
 His appointment is effective today.

 Seifert’s resignation in late September left the company without a finance chief amid a struggle to claw back market share lost to larger competitor Intel Corp.
-(INTC) and to stem losses that some analysts have fretted will leave it short of cash.
+(INTC:US) and to stem losses that some analysts have fretted will leave it short of cash.

 Kumar, a veteran of Sunnyvale, California-based AMD for more than 28 years, has a bachelor’s degree from the University of Malaya, Malaysia, a master’s degree from the University of California, Santa Barbara, and a master’s degree in business administration from the University of California, Los Angeles.